 Adichie’s novels leave me all up in my feelings.
-She has a way with scene description and character development that keeps you on your toes.
+She has a way with a scene description and character development that keeps you on your toes.
 When reading her books, I’ve found myself desperate to turn the page while simultaneously wanting to reread the chapter I’ve just finished.
-Her ability to blend reality with non fiction prose incites a fresh understanding of Nigerian culture and history.
+Her ability to blend reality with non-fiction prose incites a fresh understanding of Nigerian culture and history.
 Though she is rightfully known for Americanah, I recommend starting with Half a Yellow Sun.
 It’s a ghostly love story that dives into the sorrow surrounding the Biafran War.

 image by Robert Shetterly

 Mass incarceration is a great plight of our country and Black bodies lay victim to its absurdities.
 In her highly praised The New Jim Crow, Michelle Alexander, a civil rights advocate, illuminates the wrongdoings behind the criminal justice system, contributing greatly to the fuel that ignited Black Lives Matter.
 She covers many entities, from policing to lawmaking to ex-prisoner rights.
 Though the book was published 10 years ago, its material still runs true today.
 Alexander’s ability to write rhythmically while educating her viewers gives The New Jim Crow a special kind of accessibility.